 [et_pb_section bb_built=”1″ admin_label=”section”][et_pb_row admin_label=”row” background_position=”top_left” background_repeat=”repeat” background_size=”initial”][et_pb_column type=”4_4″][et_pb_text admin_label=”Text” _builder_version=”3.0.50″ background_layout=”light” text_orientation=”left” border_style=”solid”]

-32,000 Children Stuck on Public Charter School Waitlists
+More Than 26,000 Houston Kids Stuck on Charter School Waitlists

-“The data points we are releasing today create a clear picture of demand: parents are looking for quality school options, and are willing to play the lottery and risk ending up on a waitlist to get access to it,” said Colleen Dippel, Families Empowered’s Founder and Executive Director.
+“There is clear demand for public school choice options.
+Parents are willing to play the lottery and risk ending up on a waitlist to get access educational opportunity,” said Colleen Dippel, Families Empowered’s Founder and Executive Director.

-Families Empowered serves all parents in need of assistance finding a school of their choice, including the tens of thousands of families that were unable to find a spot in Houston’s three largest charter districts this year.
+Families Empowered serves all parents in need of assistance finding a school of their choice, including the thousands of families who were unable to find a spot in Houston’s largest charter school networks this year.

 The organization empowers parents to navigate school choice options in Houston and San Antonio, Texas.
-Families Empowered offers resources online at FamiliesEmpowered.org, and in person during the School Connection Fair on Saturday, May 14 in Houston.
+Families Empowered offers resources online at FamiliesEmpowered.org, and in person during the live School Connection Fair on Saturday, April 8 in Houston.

 About Families Empowered